Vincentian Endowment Fund Grant

 - Letters from budget managers explaining how the project will be funded in the future with university resources are welcome.

 - Directors who seek funds to administer a survey or conduct a set of interviews must submit a draft questionnaire or sample interview protocol as supplementary material.
 Without such documentation, the endowment will consider funding only the design and pre-testing portion of a survey project.
 For surveys and interviews directors must follow university policies for human subject approval.
-For more information contact the Office of Sponsored Programs and Research, or consult the DePaul University Handbook to review the "Policies and Procedures for the Protection of Human Subjects in Research."
+For more information contact the Office of Institutional Research and Market Analytics, or consult the DePaul University Handbook to review the "Policies and Procedures for the Protection of Human Subjects in Research."

 - Applicants should feel free to consult with the VEF office as they draft their proposals and budgets.